Skip to content

 Permissions Model

-Every rule runs with zero permissions by default.
-The LuaU sandbox provides only json.encode and json.decode.
-No filesystem, no network, no process execution.
+Every rule runs with no I/O capabilities by default.
+The LuaU sandbox provides json, the native introspection API, and a stdlib subset (see LuaU Globals).
+No filesystem, no network, no env, no process execution.

 MyRule.config.yaml